 --1.
 Training in supervision is empowering for the supervisee, and

 --2.
-Training in supervision helps to create a clearly contracted working alliance in which the clinical supervisee feels safe to expose his or her work and fully disclose, for example, a history of personal issues or prejudices that may be affecting his or her effectiveness as a counselor.
+Training in supervision helps to create a clearly contracted working alliance in which the clinical supervisee feels safe to expose his or her work and fully disclose, for example, a history of personal issues or prejudices that may be affecting his or her effectiveness as a counselor, and

 --3.
-The third reason, as you know, is that the supervision alliance is a facilitative relationship which requires active participation by both parties.
+The supervision alliance is a facilitative relationship which requires active participation by both parties.

 Among the many skills to be learned, I focus on six key skills.

---Skill # 1- The first of these is for the supervisee to develop awareness of his or her internal processes, such as bodily sensations and emotions, and be able to accurately describe them to his or her supervisor.
-At the end of this track, I will provide you with a specific technique I use with supervisees.
+--Skill # 1 - The first of these is for the supervisee to develop awareness of his or her internal processes, such as bodily sensations and emotions, and be able to accurately describe them to his or her supervisor.
+At the end of this section, I will provide you with a specific technique I use with supervisees.

 ---Skill # 2 - As you know, a second connecting skill that is vital for the supervisee is the ability to develop awareness of the moment-to-moment interaction between him or herself and the client; and be able to articulate this to the supervisor.